 Published date: 12 October, 2018

 The latest update to Azure API Management includes the following bug fixes, changes and new features:

 - Smoother upgrades of Azure API Management.
-Only one virtual machine at a time is rebooted when upgrading to the latest release.
+Only one virtual machine will be rebooted at a time when upgrading to the latest release.

 - Activity logs for incorrect key vault certificates.
 Customers who use Azure Key Vault for management of custom domain certificates in Azure API Management should monitor activity logs for errors.
 The errors will appear when API Management can’t automatically refresh a certificate because it has lost access to the key vault or the secret has been overwritten with an invalid or expired instance.
 Customers can configure automatic alerts on activity logs.

 - Bug fix in analytics.
-Requests with latency over 120 seconds are properly counted from now on.
+Requests with latency over 120 seconds will be properly counted from now on.
 Archival data remains as is.

 - Bug fix in tracing.
 It’s now possible to generate request traces when you’re using policies with expressions that return objects of type IReponse.

 - Bug fix for gateways with wildcard host name.
-The bug that caused gateway with the wildcard host name to reject requests in some rare cases is now fixed.
+The bug that caused gateway with the wildcard host name to reject requests in some rare cases has now been fixed.

 The service update started on 11 October 2018.
 We upgrade service instances in batches, and it usually takes about a week for the update to reach every active service instance.